Service Dog For Veterans Bellevue, WA

 PAVE's mission is training and providing service dogs to Veterans suffering from mental or physical disabilities to help them.

-Yes, PAVE is an Accredited Member of Assistance Dogs International.
-This internationally recognized organization sets standards and encourages excellence in all areas related to assistance dog training, acquisition, and partnership.
-Only three Oregon organizations currently hold accreditation.
+Yes, PAVE is an accredited member of Assistance Dogs International.
+This international leader in assistance dog training and acquisition sets and promotes high standards of excellence.
+Only three Oregon organizations are currently accredited members.

 PAVE charges around $42,000 per dog, which includes follow-up training and support for the life of the dog.